Futures Trading UK Guide 2022

 The overarching concept is to predict whether the asset in question will be worth more or less when the futures contract expires.
 If you speculate correctly, you make money.
 However, it’s a bit more complex than simply guessing which way the markets will go, which is why we would suggest reading our in-depth guide.

-This guide on futures trading in the UK will cover everything there is to know about buying and selling contracts online.
+This guide on futures trading in the UK will cover the basics about buying and selling contracts online.
 We explain how futures trading works, what assets you can access, how you can make money, and ultimately – how to get started with an investment account today.

 What is Futures Trading?